Know the Steps to a Successful Refinance

 The underwriter is responsible for determining whether the combined loan package passed over by the processor meets all the required guidelines.
 At this time, if more information is needed, the loan is put into “suspense” and the member is contacted to supply additional documentation.

 During this time the title insurance is ordered, all required approval contingencies are met, and a closing time is scheduled for the loan.
+A Closing Disclosure (CD) statement, which itemizes the final rates and associated costs for the loan will be issued for your review.

 At the closing, the lender “funds” the loan with a cashier’s check, draft or wire to the selling party in exchange for the title to the property.
 This is the point at which the member finishes the loan process and actually buys the house.